DM-be/MovieApp-ionicv3-PWA/README.md

 * lazy loading images

 ## Installation
-The "add application to starter screen" can be used or a converted android application.
+The "add application to starter screen" can be used or a converted android application can be downloaded directly (link only shown on mobile).

 ## Hosting
 The app is hosted on heroku with a separate node server responsible for creating users in the database.

 ### demo